msherif4/kodo/doxygen/groups.md

 implemented in Kodo is ...

-@defgroup symbol_id_layer_api Symbol ID API
-@ingroup api_layer
-@brief The symbol id describes how an encoded symbol has been produced.
-The decoder uses this information during decoding.
-The symbol id API allows different representations of the symbol id to be implemented.

 @defgroup factory_layer_api Factory API
 @ingroup api_layer
 @brief The factory API is responsible for construction and initialization of